Rayandri/sys-recommenders/report.md

 ### Train/Test Split Strategy

-We implemented a leave-N-out split strategy:
+We implemented a leave-n-out split strategy:
 - For each user, randomly held out 20% of their positive interactions for testing
-- For training: sampled 4 random unseen items per positive interaction
+- For training: sampled 8 random unseen items per positive interaction
-- For testing: sampled 99 random unseen items per held-out positive interaction
+- For testing: sampled up to 99 random unseen items per held-out positive interaction (configurable via `test_neg_ratio`)

 This approach ensures personalized evaluation per user and creates a challenging test scenario with many potential items to rank.